Curtis Roosevelt: Career

 In the mid-1950s, Roosevelt served as a private in the United States Army.

 Between 1956 and 1964, Roosevelt worked for several years in advertising and then primarily for nonprofit institutions, including as regional director for the National Citizens Council for Better Schools and then as vice president in charge of public affairs for the New School for Social Research.
 From 1963 to 1964, he served as executive director of the United States Committee for the United Nations.

 In 1964, Roosevelt was recruited by the Secretariat of the United Nations to join the Public Information Department and in the following years, until 1983, held various positions in the international civil service.
 Roosevelt obtained his master's degree from the School of Government and Public Law at Columbia University.

 From 1983 to 1986, Roosevelt served as principal at the Dartington College of Arts in Devon, England.
-He served as a visiting professor at the Geneva School of Diplomacy and International Relations, a for-profit business whose lack of university accreditation has put it under the spotlight of the news media, receiving an honorary doctorate in 2010.
+He served as a visiting professor at the Geneva School of Diplomacy and International Relations, receiving an honorary doctorate in 2010.
 In 1987, he and his wife Marina moved to Deia, Mallorca, where Roosevelt devoted himself to pottery, some of his work being exhibited in a Palma gallery.
 He also occasionally wrote on American politics for El Mundo in Spain.

 Roosevelt's book Too Close to the Sun: Growing up in the Shadow of my Grandparents Franklin and Eleanor was published in 2008 and led to a series of radio and television appearances by the author.
 In 2012, the book was translated and published in France.

 The Roosevelts lived in a small village in the south of France, where Marina served on the municipal council.
 He lectured at Lille University and regularly appeared on French television.
 He also wrote occasionally for Le Figaro, the International Herald Tribune and had articles in La Tribune, France-Amerique, Marianne and the Commune de la Commune.
 Because of his connection to his famous family, Roosevelt was often consulted by the Roosevelt Library in Hyde Park, New York and the National Park Service for comments on library exhibits and historic homes Springwood and Val-Kill.

 In 2013, Roosevelt published an essay in e-book form, "Eyewitness in Israel: 1948", detailing his journey, at age 18, to the then-new nation at the behest of his grandmother Eleanor, with whom he was traveling in Paris and who sent him in her stead to report back.
 Early in 2016 he published his last book, a collection of essays about the Roosevelt family in which he had grown, Upstairs at the Roosevelts': Growing Up with Franklin and Eleanor.

 Roosevelt died on September 26, 2016, due to a heart attack, in Saint-Bonnet-du-Gard at the age of 86.